McC4b3r/pizza/README.md

 ### To set up the project locally, follow these steps:

-- Note: If you are not me, you will have a difficult time (its impossible) to perform step 4 below and get credentials you need.
-To remedy this*, create an account with Vercel(https://vercel.com), and set up your own Vercel PostgreSQL (https://vercel.com/docs/storage/vercel-postgres/quickstart).
+- Note: If you are not me, you will have a difficult time (its impossible) to perform step 4* below and get credentials you need.
+To remedy this, create an account with Vercel(https://vercel.com), and set up your own Vercel PostgreSQL (https://vercel.com/docs/storage/vercel-postgres/quickstart).
 Once you have an account and a Vercel PostgreSQL db created, clone or fork this repo and do the following:

 1. Run `npm install` in this project's root directory to install the dependencies
 2. Run `npm i -g vercel@latest`